House to vote on censuring Gosar over posting violent video

 “In a perfect world, he’d be expelled," she told reporters.
 “We are not in a perfect world, so censure and removal from committee I believe is appropriate.”

-The resolution coming up for a vote states that depictions of violence can foment actual violence and jeopardize the safety of elected officials.
+The resolution states that depictions of violence can foment actual violence and jeopardize the safety of elected officials.
 It also cites the insurrection of the U.S. Capitol on Jan.
 6 as an example.
-The resolution goes on to say that violence against women in politics is a global phenomenon meant to silence and discourage them from seeking positions of authority and participating in public life, with women of color disproportionately impacted.
+It says violence against women in politics is a global phenomenon meant to silence and discourage them from seeking positions of authority and participating in public life, with women of color disproportionately impacted.

-A censure resolution, if approved by a majority of the House, requires the censured lawmaker to stand in the well of the House as the resolution of censure is read aloud by the House speaker.
+If approved by a majority of the House, censure requires the censured lawmaker to stand in the well of the House as the resolution of censure is read aloud by the House speaker.

 The House has censured its members on 23 occasions.
 The last censure resolution was approved in 2010 involving Democratic Rep. Charles Rangel, the former chairman of the powerful House Ways and Means Committee, for financial misconduct.
 The censure carries no practical effect, except to provide a historic footnote that marks a lawmaker's career.